falcosecurity/cncf-green-review-testing/README.md

 minikube start --mount --mount-string="/usr/src:/usr/src" --mount --mount-string="/dev:/dev" --driver=docker --nodes 4
 ```

 __NOTE__: You won't be able to properly test Falco's container engine using `minikube`.
-Please be aware of this limitation.
+Please be aware of this limitation, and there can still be issues with host mounts.

 __NOTE__: For `localhost` testing reduce the number of replicas for the synthetic workload deployments.

+__NOTE__: Finally, we recommend testing on Ubuntu 22.04 to reflect the CNCF testbed setup.
+You can use the Vagrant VM config shared [here](https://github.com/falcosecurity/cncf-green-review-testing/issues/7).

 Proceed by executing the following setup commands: